Micah Chapter Six

 This opening passage is much like a judge calling a courtroom to order but this is a divine court.
 The Lord is like the state's attorney in our modern judicial system and is prepared to state the case against the people of Israel during the prophet's time.
 So, what does God mean by stating the case to the mountains and the hills?
 In Jewish tradition, a mountain and a hill were a way to get close to God and His teaching.
 This would come to represent the teaching of the patriarchs and matriarchs of the people of Israel.
 This is like what we see in Revelation 20 as thrones were given to people to judge during the Millennial Reign.

-'My people, what have I done to you?
-How have I burdened you?
-Answer me.
-I brought you up out of Egypt and redeemed you from the land of slavery.
-I sent Moses to lead you, also Aaron and Miriam.'
+“My people, what have I done to you?
+How have I wearied you?
+Answer me!
+I brought you up from the land of Egypt.
+I redeemed you from a life of slavery.
+I sent Moshe, Aharon and Miryam to lead you.

 Usually a court case begins with a reading of the law that was supposed to have been broken and, here, God is talking about the covenant that He made between Himself and the people of Israel.
 We see this in Leviticus 26 where God lays out the terms of the covenant (contract).
 Here, God is basically asking the question of: Did I not live up to my end of the deal?
 He had promised to lead them and to provide for them and, in return, Israel was to acknowledge God as the only true God and to follow Him only.
 This covenant was promised to the people while they were slaves in Egypt and was accepted by the people when they were in the desert.